mysmarthub/mysmarthub/README.md

     specialist in computer security,
     data recovery.

-    I speak at different levels:
+    In the development process, I use:
     ----------------------------

     Python, Django, Flask, DRF,